-Findings indicate that, despite dropping to half of the items in the standard Risk Type Compass® assessment, the raw scores for the Calm:Emotional and Daring:Measured scales still achieve very strong correlational values between 72-item standard and 36-item short form versions of the assessment.
+Findings indicate that, despite dropping to half of the items in the standard Risk Type CompassTM assessment, the raw scores for the Emotional:Calm and Daring:Measured scales still achieve very strong correlational values between 72-item standard and 36-item short form versions of the assessment.
+It is also important to note that relatively little variation was identified in the correlations between the long and short-form RTC when comparing males and females.
 The high correlation between the long and short form scales indicates that the assumption of parallelism have been met.